GiacomoLeopizzi/neo4j-driver-swift/README.md

 ### Overview

-The package includes three libraries:
+The package includes the libraries:

 - **PackStream**: Handles encoding and decoding binary data using the PackStream protocol.
 Typically, users of this library won't need to interact with it directly.
 - **Bolt**: Facilitates communication using the Bolt protocol.
 This library exposes types that allow developers to interact with a Neo4J database using the raw Bolt protocol.